Customer: Fred Hutchinson Cancer Research Center

 Seattle, Washington, USA

 As a world leader in biomedical research, the Fred Hutchinson Cancer Research Center in Seattle, Washington is dedicated to understanding, treating and preventing cancer, HIV/AIDS and other life-threatening diseases.
 The Center was a pioneer in bone-marrow transplants as a treatment for leukemia and other blood diseases.
-With over 3,000 employees, the Center has made some of the world’s important medical research advances during the last three decades.
+With over 3,000 employees, the Center has made some of the world’s most important medical research advances during the last three decades.

 Three cooling systems serve the Center’s central freezer farm.
 On Saturday, July 1, 2006, one of the hottest days of the year in Seattle, one system failed.
-The freezer farm has more than one hundred freezers at -80 degrees centigrade containing extremely valuable research.
-Maintaining -80 degrees centigrade is not easy and if the ambient temperature becomes too high, the freezers become overstressed.
-With one cooling system down and one of the hottest days of the year, there was cause for concern.
+The freezer farm has more than one hundred freezers at -80 degrees Centigrade, containing extremely valuable research.
+Maintaining -80 degrees Centigrade is a complex operation and, if the ambient temperature rises too high, the freezers become overstressed.
+With one cooling system down and the outside temperature reaching up to 80 degrees Fahrenheit, there was cause for concern.

-Just four hours after the cooling unit failed, NC Power had the emergency cooling system up and online.
-As soon as the turnkey system was fired up, the temperature inside the building began to fall, cooling the building and protecting its valuable inventory of scientific knowledge.
+Just four hours after the cooling unit failed, NC Power had the emergency cooling system online.
+As soon as the turnkey system was started, the temperature inside the building began to fall, cooling the building and protecting its valuable inventory of scientific knowledge.

-The rental system ran without trouble for a week while the building’s A/C was repaired.
-While technical help from NC Power was readily available, the center did not need any work or maintenance on the temporary system during its time online.
-Thomson, for one, was happy that everything worked out well.
+The rental system ran without trouble for a week while the building’s A/C unit was repaired.
+While technical help from NC Power was readily available, the Center did not need any work or maintenance on the temporary system during its operation.
+Thomson, for one, was pleased that everything worked out well.
 “You’re never going to duplicate that research,” he stated.
 For his part, Cowan was extremely satisfied with the outcome.
 “I can’t say enough about the support we got from NC Power,” he said.
 “Less than four hours after the call went out, they were here and had their equipment operational.”